Don't Move a Mussel!

 Try not to disturb living mussels.
-If you should happen to move one, replace it on the riverbed or lake bottom in the same place and the same position as you found it.
+If you move one, replace it on the riverbed or lake bottom in the same place and position as you found it.
 That will give the animal a fighting chance for continued survival.

 In Minnesota, it is illegal to possess any live mussels.
-Licensed anglers and children under 16 may take or possess up to 24 whole shells or 48 shell halves from dead mussels of species that are not endangered or threatened.
+Licensed anglers may possess up to 24 whole shells or 48 shell halves from dead mussels that are not endangered or threatened species.

-Within the St. Croix National Scenic Riverway which includes the St. Croix and Namekagon rivers, rules made by the National Park Service govern collection of mussel shells.
-In this National Scenic Riverway, no live mussels or empty shells can be taken regardless of their home state protection status.
+Within the St. Croix National Scenic Riverway, which includes the St. Croix and Namekagon rivers, live mussels or empty shells cannot be taken regardless of their home state protection status.

 Explore and Find Mussels

 Water scoping is a great way to search for mussels from the shore.
 You can make your own waterscope by cutting out the bottom of a water bottle, bucket or other container and replacing it with clear plastic.
 Snorkeling and scuba diving are also common ways to search for freshwater mussels.

 Identification of mussels is tricky.
 It can be difficult to know if you've found a rare or endangered mussel, or a common one.
 That is why it's best to examine shells where you find them and then leave them in their natural setting.

 Last updated: September 28, 2021